smurfix/buildscad/README.md

   The volume (in mm³) that the model is supposed to have.

+* skip

+  Skip this test when auto-running.

+* no\_add

+  When set to `True`, do not add the various volumes.
+This is a workaround for an OCC bug which causes an endless loop.

+  Setting this flag causes this testcase to only compare volumes and bounding boxes, which is not as accurate.

-If the Python part only contains constants, it must declare an empty ``work`` function.
-Otherwise the test code assumes that you wrote e.g.
+If the Python part only contains constants, it must declare `work=None`.
-``Sphere(42)`` without actually assigning the result to anything, and thus refuses to accept the testcase.
+Otherwise the test code assumes that you wrote e.g. ``Sphere(42)`` without assigning the result to anything, and thus refuses to accept the testcase.

+If you want to test a functional result against OpenSCAD, the best way is to create a `Box(result,1,1)` object.

 ### Viewing tests

-``examples/test_viewer.py`` can be used in GQ-Editor to compare models visually.
+``examples/test_viewer.py`` can be opened with CQ-Editor to compare models visually.

 ## TODO